iamldn2002/life_expectancy/README.md

 # Global Life Expectancy Trends: A Multivariate Analysis of Influential Indicators

 ## Overview
-This repository is created by Dingning Li, ontains research and analysis exploring the various determinants of life expectancy globally.
+This repository is created by Dingning Li, contains research and analysis exploring the various determinants of life expectancy globally.
 The project employs a multivariate approach to assess how different socioeconomic, educational, and health-related factors interact to affect longevity.
+The data is obtained from World Health Organization.

 ## File Structure